 How to Create Your Own—Step-by-Step Guide

-- Day 1: Combine equal weights of flour and water (e.g., 100g each) in a clean glass jar.
-Stir well to combine and cover loosely to allow airflow.
+- Day 1: Mix equal parts flour and water (like 100g each) in a clean jar .
+Stir and leave it loose for air .

-- Days 2-4: Every 24 hours, discard half of the mixture and feed with the same amount of flour and water.
-Continue mixing well each time.
+- Days 2-4: Every day , dump half of the mix and feed it again with same amount of flour and water .
+Stir each time .

 Maintenance and Feeding Schedule